When Is the Best Time

-Temperatures drop, but those 2 shoulder months still offer pleasant temperatures, especially September.
-In October it’s windier, the chance of clouds are a little higher and there is even a chance of snow.
+Temperatures drop, but those 2 shoulder months still offer pleasant temperatures, especially in September.
+In October it’s windier, the chance of clouds is a little higher and there is even a chance of snow.
 Dress accordingly.
 Both months are considered shoulder season.
 However, it’s still busy at Etna South.

 November – December – January – February – March | Winter

 It’s winter season and quieter.
 Visits to Etna and even hiking tours are still possible.
 Skiing as well of course.
 You need to dress for cold temperatures and even colder wind.
 Bring an extra pair of socks and a winter jacket.
 Be prepared for snow.
 The Funivia (cable car, see below) as well as the jeeps (or snow-cats) run every day in winter, even during Christmas.
 However, depending on the weather conditions there might be days when they are not operating.
 In the winter, a pre-booked tour (see below) is highly recommended instead of going up on your own.
 They also provide you with snowshoes and sticks.